vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 the final sonant of the root.

 b\.
-In another series of derivatives with a, the altered sound appears: examples are ajá, yāja, çucá, çoca, vrajá, vevijá, yuja, ūrjā́, dóha.
+In another series of derivatives with a, the altered sound appears: examples are ajá, yāja, śucá, śoca, vrajá, vevijá, yuja, ūrjā́, dóha.

 c\.
-Before the suffixes as and ana, the guttural only rarely appears: namely, in án̄kas, ókas, rókas, çókas, bhárgas, and in rogana; also in ābhogáya.
+Before the suffixes as and ana, the guttural only rarely appears: namely, in án̄kas, ókas, rókas, śókas, bhárgas, and in rogana; also in ābhogáya.

 d\.
-Before an i-vowel, the altered sound appears (except in ābhogí, ógīyaṅs, tigitá, mokī́, sphigī́): thus, ājí, tují, rúci, çácī, vívici, rociṣṇú.
+Before an i-vowel, the altered sound appears (except in ābhogí, ógīyaṅs, tigitá, mokī́, sphigī́): thus, ājí, tují, rúci, śácī, vívici, rociṣṇú.

 e\.
 Before u, the guttural reappears, as a rule (the cases are few):